This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- Suction: A small catheter is used to suck out the object from your ear.
+- Suction with a small catheter is used to suck the object out.
 Suction is most often used when the object is round and smooth.

-- Glue: Glue is applied to a small stick, such as a cotton swab cut at one end.
-Your healthcare provider will insert the stick into your ear.
-The glue will stick to the object and your child's healthcare provider can pull the object out.
+- Glue is applied to a small stick, such as a cotton swab cut at one end.
+The stick is inserted into your ear and sticks to the object so it can be pulled out.

-- Chemicals: Hydrogen peroxide or acetone may be used to remove gum or styrofoam.
-These chemicals may also be used to melt superglue.
+- Chemicals , such as hydrogen peroxide or acetone, may be used to remove gum or superglue.

-- Liquids: Mineral oil, warm alcohol, or lidocaine may be used if the object is a live insect.
+- Liquids , such as mineral oil, warm alcohol, or lidocaine may be used if the object is a live insect.
 These liquids will kill the insect so it can be removed.

 When should I call my doctor?